The Traveler's Guide To Nuclear Weapons

 A preserved V-2 German rocket from World War II.

 A Pershing I medium range ballistic missile.
-It carried a 400-kiloton W-50
+It carried a 400-kiloton W-50 thermonuclear warhead.

 Bradbury Science Museum, Los Alamos, New Mexico